rsyslog/rsyslog/source/configuration/modules/omruleset.rst

 complex construct like omruleset.
 Unfortunately, more important work is currently preventing me from redoing the config language.
-So use extreme care when nesting rulesets and be sure to test-run your config before putting it into production, ensuring you have a suffciently large probe of the traffic run over it.
+So use extreme care when nesting rulesets and be sure to test-run your config before putting it into production, ensuring you have a sufficiently large probe of the traffic run over it.
 If problems arise, the `rsyslog debug log <troubleshoot.html>`_ is your friend.